Our Credit Information Policy

 We may use this information to derive or calculate a credit assessment score in relation to you, which will then help us in conducting our assessment of your creditworthiness.

-We may also use the credit-related information that is collected and held by us to help us decide whether or not to provide commercial credit to your related company or other entity.
+We may also use the credit-related information that is collected and held by us to help us decide whether to provide commercial credit to your associated entity.

 We may use or disclose your credit-related information to:

-- assess your application for commercial credit or an application for commercial credit by your related company or other entity;
+- assess your application for commercial credit or an application for commercial credit by your associated entity;

 - collect overdue payments owed to us in respect of commercial credit;

-- assess your suitability as a guarantor in relation to an application for commercial credit by your related company or other entity;
+- assess your suitability as a guarantor in relation to an application for commercial credit by your associated entity;

-- administer and manage the commercial credit that we have provided to you (or your related company or other entity);
+- manage our relationship with you, including administering and managing commercial credit that we have provided to you (or your associated entity);

 - work with our service providers;